AmpliconSuite/ecSimulator/README.md

 ```

 Users will also need the reference genome fasta file for hg19, GRCh37 or GRCh38 (hg38).
+These are available in the [AmpliconArchitect data repo](https://datasets.genepattern.org/?prefix=data/module_support_files/AmpliconArchitect/) for users who may already have that tool installed.

 The memory an CPU requirements of ecSimulator are minimal, but please try to have more than 4Gb RAM
 available.
 The simulator should finish within 30s-1min for typical simulation runs.
 Simulating